shibam17/todolist/README.md

 **NOTE**: We will also wrap up the _COMPLETE_ section in this function too.
 Meaning, we will include the function to happen when someone click on the check button/icon.

 Since we already added our event listeners, now we have to first check that the user clicked on which icon, to do this we will use `e.target` method and save it in a variable.
-Once we get it we will implement a conditional rendering for both delete and check button.
+Once we get it, we will implement a conditional rendering for both delete and check button.

 ```javascript
 const item = e.target;